pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 3. Install **[WinAVR](https://sourceforge.net/projects/winavr/)** which is a distribution of the avr-gcc compiler that is used on Windows operating systems.
 4. Install **Git** from [git-scm.com](https://git-scm.com/downloads).

-As soon as the programmes above are installed, one can add specific Atmel Studio settings for NIBO burger as described in the Wiki page.
-Check [Atmel Studio 7.0 Setup for NIBO Burger](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki/Atmel-Studio-7.0-Setup-for-NIBO-Burger)
+As soon as the programmes above are installed, one can add specific Atmel Studio settings for NIBO burger as described on the Wiki page.
+Check [Atmel Studio 7.0 Setup for NIBO Burger](https://github.com/pamasol/Lehrlingsprojekt-Nibo-Burger/wiki/Atmel-Studio-7.0-Setup-for-NIBO-Burger).

 > There is a German documentation for the NIBO Burger library on [docs.roboter.cc/niborobolib-3.6/niboburger/html](https://docs.roboter.cc/niborobolib-3.6/niboburger/html/)